Skip to Main Content

 Paul W. Sweeney, Jr.

-Paul Sweeney is a member of the Los Angeles office’s commercial litigation group, where he focuses his practice on handling complex business disputes, both individual and class action lawsuits, involving unfair business practices, false advertising, consumer fraud, trade regulation, privacy violations, civil rights, and violations of various federal and state statutes and regulations.
-He has also handled a number of employment arbitrations and lawsuits involving claims of discrimination, wage-hour violations, wrongful termination, and theft of trade secrets.
-He represents clients primarily in the manufacturing, retailing, technology, financial services, food and beverage, medical device, and entertainment industries.
+Paul Sweeney is a member of the Los Angeles office's business litigation group where he focuses his practice on the defense of lawsuits and trials, both individual actions and class actions, alleging claims of unfair business practices (e.g., violations of California laws such as the Unfair Competition Law (UCL), the Consumer Legal Remedies Act (CLRA), and the False Advertising Law (FAL)), and violations of privacy laws (including such laws as the California Invasion of Privacy Act (CIPA).
+He also represents clients in lawsuits involving commercial contracts, consumer contracts, business torts, civil rights, and various federal and state statutes and regulations.
+He has also handled employment arbitrations and lawsuits involving claims of discrimination, wage-hour violations, wrongful termination, and theft of trade secrets.
+He represents clients primarily in the manufacturing, retailing, technology, financial services, food and beverage, health care, and entertainment industries.

 Paul served as a White House Fellow, where he worked for the White House Chief of Staff/Assistant to the President for Intergovernmental Affairs.
 Paul has also served as a volunteer prosecutor for the Los Angeles City Attorney's Office, Criminal Branch, where he handled misdemeanor jury trials.
 In 2022, Paul was named by Savoy magazine as one of the most influential African-American lawyers in the United States.
 He was also named Banking and Finance Visionaries for the Los Angeles Times in 2021 – 2022, Minority Leaders of Influence in 2021 and Most Influential Minority Attorneys in Los Angeles in 2019 by the Los Angeles Business Journal.
-From 2010 – 2019, Paul was named to the Southern California Super Lawyers list.
+And, for many years, Paul has been named to the Southern California Super Lawyers list

 • American Law Institute